 High Availability & Disaster Recovery Deployment choices for EBS on OCI

-You can design your Oracle E-Business Suite deployment.
+Oracle Cloud Infrastructure provides flexibility in designing your Oracle E-Business Suite deployment.
 You have the option to deploy your EBS system in a single availability domain, across multiple availability domains, or in multiple regions depending on your business requirements.

 Configuration Options for Oracle E-Business Suite with Disaster Recovery